The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly

 The mode-coupling matrix is determined by the power spectrum of the mask itself, as,

 where $\mathcal{W}_L$ is the angular power spectrum of the mask given by,

 with $w_{LM}$ being the harmonic coefficients of the spherical harmonic expansion of the mask.

 A major focus for this study are the matrix elements $M_{1\ell'}$, which quantify the leakage of power from higher-order multipoles $\ell' > 1$ into the measured dipole ($\ell=1$).
 Figure ~\ref{fig:coupling_matrix} demonstrates the nature of the leakage.

+These plots are similar in terms of information content to Fig. 6 of \cite{Abghari:2024}.
 The top panel shows $M_{\ell\ell'}$ as a 2D heatmap.
 Prominent off-diagonal elements demonstrate significant power leakage from higher multipoles ($\ell'$) into lower multipoles ($\ell$).
 The middle panel provides a 3D representation of the same matrix, visually emphasizing the strength and pattern of this leakage.
 Both plots highlight how power from a wide range of scales couples with the dipole ($\ell = 1$), posing a significant challenge for an unbiased dipole measurement.
 The behavior of $M_{1\ell'}$, plotted in the bottom panel reveals two fundamental characteristics of this leakage for the \textsc{CatWISE2020} mask: \begin{enumerate} \item \textbf{Decrease with $\ell'$:} The amplitude of $M_{1\ell'}$ diminishes with increasing $\ell'$, as the coupling to small-scale modes is low. \item \textbf{Parity Effect:} The leakage is significantly stronger for odd-$\ell'$ multipoles compared to even ones.
 (See the inset in the bottom panel of Figure ~\ref{fig:coupling_matrix}.) \end{enumerate}

 Notably, when compared to an idealized symmetrical $50\%$ galactic cut, the more complex \textsc{CatWISE2020} mask with its additional small-scale masking produces a markedly higher level of leakage from even multipoles.
 Although this effect remains at the $\sim 1\%$ level for quadrupole ($\ell'=2$) and hexadecapole ($\ell'=4$) values considered here, the result highlights that even small changes to the mask geometry can affect the statistical significance of the recovered dipole, making an accurate characterization of the mask critically important.